Photography is not dead!

 Photography is dead according to German photographer Wim Wenders, speaking to The Age Melbourne newspaper, blaming the iPhone.
 We have to disagree as photography is a craft and if the photographer has continuing passion for his or her craft then how can it be dead?
 It is more likely the photographer is going through a period of low inspiration and this can be difficult to break.
 That photography is dead can become the truth.
 Don’t accept this and keep shooting as this is the only way to let the light in again.
 And, most certainly visit the Wenders website where you will see that photography is very much alive.
 Maybe you could try some different gear, but I doubt you need yet another digital camera, so why not bring out that 70s rangefinder which has been languishing in the cupboard.
 A very important point here is cost and loss of value or ‘techno-price-rot’.
 Your new, latest digital costing maybe $1200 retail is not worth half this as you walk out the door.
 The latest DSLR is worse.
 But, your new/old analogue rangefinder either purchased 2nd hand or resurrected from the back of your gear cupboard, in excellent cosmetic and operating condition, original cost long forgotten but today worth in the low $100s, maybe $300 is still worth $300 and may even increase in value - something your digital gear definitely will not.

 The cellphone produces an 'in camera' processed jpeg which has limited ability for post shoot processing and does not contain enough image detail for close cropping or printing much beyond the common 6x4 standard photo.
 For all practical purposes the 35mm format (analogue or digital) is quite sufficient for at least A3 printing provided lens homework is done and understood in relation to the intended result.
 Stepping up to a medium format platform immediately takes image quality to the next level.
-Raw images (transparencies) at 6x4.5, 6x6, 6x7, 6x9.
+120, medium format film at 6x4.5, 6x6, 6x7, 6x9.
 These are large images with impressive detail.
-Shot digitally each image can exceed 100mb needing huge computing power for post shoot process work.
+Digital medium format can produce an image in excess of 100mb needing huge computing power for post shoot process work.
 On a poster size printout this quality differential can be easily discerned.
 Portraits and landscapes take on a ‘medium format’ quality, lifting image detail, depth and colour rendition.
 The medium format camera is a large bulky beast, requiring some considerable fortitude to pack on any sort of extended hike.
-Medium format image perfection usually requires a substantial tripod and extra gear such as remote shutter releases and interchangeable camera backs. .
+Medium format image perfection usually requires a substantial tripod and extra gear such as remote shutter releases and interchangeable camera backs.
+Read our blog post seeking the bigger picture.
 Of course it is all possible, but not too many of us want or need to print poster size and it is at these extremes that the differences are apparent.
-For A4, A3, even up to A2 a 35mm format image shot with an A quality lens will deliver a very pleasing result.
-Film, scanned at at least 3200 dpi, or a full frame (35mm) digital negative recorded at al least 20 megapixels will both provide sufficient image detail.
+For A4, A3, even up to A2 a 35mm format image, shot with a professional quality lens, will deliver a very pleasing result.
+Film, scanned at at least 3200 dpi and saved to disk as a tiff file giving wide post shoot processing scope, or a full frame (35mm) digital negative recorded at al least 20 megapixels will both provide sufficient image detail.
 A 35mm rangefinder or SLR plus 2 or 3 fast, quality lenses will take up less space and be much lighter than most medium format combinations, and if you intend to be shooting mostly in good daylight then a tripod is not necessary so you could get away with a very light monopod for those dawn/dusk hero shots.

 There is plenty to take our attention as photographers before we even exercise our shutter finger.The light, the focus - these are the headings, each having several sub headings tacked on.
 Light - white balance, balancing the light, where is the light coming from, flash or no flash.
 Being creative with available light can result in some dramatic images that you will contemplate time after time thinking ‘did I really shoot that - wow’.
 So think hard before using flash as it will destroy any image moodiness and drama.
 Of course there are photographic situations where flash is necessary such as interior architectural work where the purpose of the image is to show structural detail.
 This can be accomplished with on camera speedlight fitted with a Gary Fong flash diffuser to spread light to shadowed areas and in more complex shoots a series of slave speedlights can be set up, wirelessly operated from the on camera commander.
 Most low light or night shooting requires slow shutter to allow for a small aperture (F11 or smaller) sometimes very slow of some seconds duration where hand holding is not an option.
 A large aperture is an option if shallow depth of field is acceptable.
 If your subject is a city night scene then generally sharp focus front to back, is the best.
 For this result an aperture of at least F10 up to F16 is required.A secure tripod and remote shutter release will realise the most rewarding result from night shooting using a small aperture.
 Any movement within the image being shot will be blurred.
 This creates some interesting effects in itself such as headlight ribbons, blurred people against sharp backgrounds.
 Dramatic - dynamic.
 Choosing fast film (higher ISO) or increasing the ISO sensitivity on your digital enables a faster shutter but will introduce film graininess and digital noise which at it’s worst can make the image useless.
 Keep the ISO moderate (200) and use a tripod.